 As previously mentioned, some providers will only cover addiction treatment services if they’re deemed medically necessary, so it may be a good idea to see your primary care provider first.
 However, this is also something you can find out from your provider or confirm with a specialist.

 You should also learn exactly what services you’ll need in treatment.
 This will be decided based on your clinical assessment and when you discuss a program with your rehab of choice.

-The Treehouse understands that before you can decide on a course of treatment, you need a full assessment.
+We understands that before you can decide on a course of treatment, you need a full assessment.
 Once you determine all your treatment needs—mental, physical and other—you can learn what modalities may best fit those needs.
 Together, we can build a custom plan that is tailored to you.